alyllanes/ae-mock-exams/end-to-end/end-to-end-ae-exam.md

 ***

-### Section 4: Dashboarding & Visualization (Looker)
+### Section 4: Dashboarding & Visualization (Power BI)

-**Business Problem:** The marketing team needs a dashboard in Looker to answer key questions.
+**Business Problem:** The marketing team needs a dashboard in Power BI to answer key questions.
 The final `daily_campaign_summary` table is the source for this dashboard.

 **Task:** Describe the design of a Looker dashboard to meet the following requirements: